uhub/awesome-actionscript/README.md

 * [ciathyza/tetragon](https://github.com/ciathyza/tetragon) - Tetragon is an Open Source cross-platform game engine used to develop games and applications for the web, desktop and mobile devices.
 It is written purely in ActionScript 3 and comfortably allows to write source code once and deploy builds to several different target platforms.
 Unlike most other Flash-based game engines and frameworks that allow you to develop a specific type of game or that provide a subset API to support game development, Tetragon provides a complete foundation with that any type of game can be developed, incl. resource management, debugging facilities, multi-locale support, layered extendability, a game-oriented data structure, and a lot more.
 * [shapedbyregret/actionscript-3-obfuscator](https://github.com/shapedbyregret/actionscript-3-obfuscator) - Python script that takes in a single .as file and makes it hard to decipher.
 * [joshtynjala/flexwires](https://github.com/joshtynjala/flexwires) - Drag-and-drop wiring UI for Adobe Flex
-* [greensock/GreenSock-AS2](https://github.com/greensock/GreenSock-AS2) - Public repository for GreenSock's ActionScript 2 libraries like GSAP (TweenLite, TweenMax, etc.).
-For AS3, see the GreenSock-AS3 repository and for JavaScript, see the GreenSock-JS repository.
-Main site: http://www.greensock.com
 * [UnitZeroOne/AS3ATF](https://github.com/UnitZeroOne/AS3ATF) - ActionScript Library to read, write and inspect Adobe's Texture Format.
 * [Rokannon/Crossbridge-Recast-Navigation](https://github.com/Rokannon/Crossbridge-Recast-Navigation) - This project is a FlasCC port to ActionScript 3.0 of C++ navigation mesh library Recast Navigation by Mikko Mononen.
 * [yourpalmark/facebook-actionscript-api](https://github.com/yourpalmark/facebook-actionscript-api) - Import from Adobe's official Facebook library, branched here to add additional functionality and support.
+* [riadvice/AlivePDF](https://github.com/riadvice/AlivePDF) - [Official AlivePDF] - AlivePDF is a client side AS3 PDF generation library for Adobe Flash, Flex and AIR
 * [graysonlang/proscenium](https://github.com/graysonlang/proscenium) - Proscenium ActionScript Library
 * [cantrell/Reversi](https://github.com/cantrell/Reversi) - A simple Reversi game written in ActionScript.
 It's designed to run on any device that supports Flash/AIR, regardless of screen size.
 For instructions on building the Reversi projects, see the Reversi Wiki.
 * [yanbe/qrcode-as](https://github.com/yanbe/qrcode-as) - QR Code reader written in ActionScript 3 which supports webcam on Windows, Mac and Linux by default
 * [pechemann/hummingbird](https://github.com/pechemann/hummingbird) - The easiest way to build and deploy robust MVC applications for ActionScript 3.0, Mobile and the Starling Framework.
 * [tylerzhu/SpriteSheet](https://github.com/tylerzhu/SpriteSheet) - ActionScript 3.0 Sprite Sheet render engine
-* [riadvice/AlivePDF](https://github.com/riadvice/AlivePDF) - [Official AlivePDF] - AlivePDF is a client side AS3 PDF generation library for Adobe Flash, Flex and AIR
 * [rekomat/AS3-LocaleManager](https://github.com/rekomat/AS3-LocaleManager) - Basic localization support for ActionScript apps
 * [zefei/picmagick](https://github.com/zefei/picmagick) - A simple Flash (ActionScript) based photo editor
 * [flashquartermaster/Cuke4AS3](https://github.com/flashquartermaster/Cuke4AS3) - A BDD Cucumber wire protocol implementation for Flash ActionScript